VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Factor Graph Formulation

 The feet of the robot are approximated as points.
 For simplicity, the contact point is assumed to be on a fixed point at the center of the foot of the robot, which in our case is a soft rubber sphere with a \SI{2}{\centi\meter} radius.
 Since no direct force measurement is assumed to be available, we compute the Ground Reaction Force (GRF) at each foot from the dynamics equation of motion:

 where $^\dagger$ indicates the Moore-Penrose pseudo inverse operation, $\jp$ are the joint positions, $\Jacp(\cdot) \in \Real^{3 \times 3}$ is the Jacobian of the forward kinematics function relative to the point foot (later indicated with $\fkp(\cdot) \in \Real^3$), $\Torque$ are the joint torques, $\mathbf{h}(\jp)$ are the Coriolis terms, and $F$ is the matrix of spatial forces required at the floating base to support unit accelerations about each joint variable \cite{roybook}.
+In practice, both $\dot{\rotvel}$ and $\dot{\vel}$ are obtained from the IMU and projected into the base frame, where the angular acceleration is computed by numerical differentiation and the linear velocity is computed by compensating for the gravity using the latest orientation estimate.

-For each leg that is in contact with the ground, we assume \textit{rigid, nonslipping contact}.
+For each leg that is in contact with the ground, we assume \emph{rigid, nonslipping contact}.
 By thresholding the vertical component of the GRF for each foot, we get the set of binary contact states for all the legs.
 We indicate the subset of the legs in contact as $S \subseteq L$, with $L = \lbrace \text{LF},\text{RF},\text{LH},\text{RH} \rbrace$ (\Figure \ref{fig:coordinate-frames}).